statikbe/craft-campaign-monitor/README.md

     composer require statikbe/craft-campaign-monitor
 ```

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Link Field.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Campaign Monitor.

 ## Usage